 Funny Lady (1975) is a sequel to the film Funny Girl (1968), a biopic of Fanny Brice, an early success in stage, radio, and film.
 Starring Barbra Streisand, Funny Girl was one of her first big hits.
 There’s a bit of fur in Funny Girl, for what it’s worth, but it’s from the ’60s about the Teens and ’20s, so it’s yawn-worthy.
 Funny Lady deals with Brice’s later life in the ’30s (yeah!) and her marriage to showman Billy Rose.

 Funny Lady – The Furs

-As Brice, the subject of this two-hour-plus biopic, Streisand does most, but not quite all, the fur wearing.
+As Brice, the subject of this two-hour-plus biopic, Streisand does most, but not quite all, the fur-wearing.
 Brice is depicted as the classic Hollywood star from the period, including many furs.
-One of the reasons I’m rather fond of that period, indeed.
+That is one of the reasons I’m rather fond of that period.

 The opening scenes are set earlier, in the late ’20s, and the costume designer (sadly) went for a bit of realism.
 Brice wears some dark, short-haired furs, such as this wrap.

 Finally, someone remembers they were designing costumes in the ’70s.
 Here’s a lovely white fox stole, with Fanny’s somewhat “signature” cigarette holder.
 Good shot of the white fox here, very high on the shoulder.